steamship-core/python-client/docs/workspaces/importing.rst

 Each of these methods always results in a new  :ref:`File<Files>` object.
 **But you can't use it yet!**
-After you import a File, you must :ref:`Blockify<Blockifying>` to transform it into Steamship format.
+After you import a File, you must :ref:`Blockify<Blockifying Data>` to transform it into Steamship format.

 .. _Import content directly: